ajfisch/calibrated-selective-classification/README.md

 ```
 The binary predictor $g(X) := 1 \[ \tilde{g}(X) \geq \tau \]$ is derived by calibrating a threshold for this soft predictor during evaluation (next).

+Pass `--model-dir` to specify a target directory to save the model (otherwise a temp directory will be used automatically).

 ## Evaluating a selective model

 > **Note** All of the subsequent evaluation steps simultaneously calibrate and evaluate the selector `g(X)` such that it acheives the target coverage.
 To derive a threshold for the soft selector, run